tamanna2305b/Real_estate_price_estimator/README.md

 These visualisations helped identify the features that were most useful for predicting house prices.

+## Business Insight
+The analysis showed that property quality, living area and neighbourhood were the strongest drivers of house prices.
+These insights could help a real estate company prioritise property valuation, pricing strategy and investment decisions.

 ## Machine Learning

 A Linear Regression model was trained using the following features: